Learning Community Leader Application

-- Attend bi-weekly meetings with other learning community leaders and a graduate student supervisor.
+- Attend weekly meetings with other learning community leaders and a graduate student supervisor.

-If you cannot make both of these training dates, you will not be considered for the LCL position: Sunday, April 14, 2019, and Friday, August 25, 2019.
-Please mark them in your calendar if you choose to apply to be a Learning Community Leader.
+Applicants who attend both of these trainings will be considered for an LCL position.
+Please mark these two dates in your calendar if you choose to apply to be a Learning Community Leader.

 Qualifications and Characteristics

-A learning community leader should be a full-time Ohio University student in Fall 2018, with preference given to undergraduates.
+A learning community leader should be a full-time Ohio University student, with preference given to undergraduates.
 Applicants must:

-- be a current OU student in good academic standing with a 2.5 accumulative GPA or higher;
+- be a current Ohio University student in good academic standing;

-- must be free of pending judicial charges and judicial probation during the semester of employment;
+- free of pending judicial charges and judicial probation during the semester of employment;

-- must be able to attend day-long training on Sunday, April 14 and Friday, August 25;
+- must be able to attend spring and fall LCL trainings;

 - have a genuine desire to work with students;